 First, it’s important to apply for financial aid even if you think you may not qualify.
-More than 87 percent of SDState students receive some type of financial assistance, so the only way to know for sure if you qualify for aid is to apply.
+The only way to know for sure if you qualify for aid is to apply.
 The FAFSA is easy to complete and is free, so you have nothing to lose.

 Second, scholarships and financial aid are two separate types of aid, so if you want to be considered for both, you need to complete both a scholarship application and a financial aid application.
 Scholarship apps are available from the university you plan on attending, and financial aid applications are available from the federal government at fafsa.gov.

 Tip #1: Abide by the priority dates

 Deadlines are important because they can affect how much money you may be awarded for your university expenses.
 Federal work study and some types of grants are limited, so make sure you meet the priority deadline to be considered for all the assistance that you need.